Student Funding

 CEAS Funding

 The Center for East Asian Studies offers several scholarships to support undergraduate and graduate student writing, language study, and conference travel.
 These scholarships are available due to the generosity of our donors.
+Please note that these awards are contingent upon the availability of external funding sources and may be reduced or canceled.
 For more information about any of the following scholarships, please contact CEAS Academic Director, Dr. Ayako Mizumura, at mizu@ku.edu.

 KU Funding